pydanny/pydanny-event-notes/KiwiPycon2011/async_event_programming.rst

 ============================

 * Supposedly faster

     * Aren't performance tests biased?
+    * Tornado's benchmarks are on extremely insignificant tasks.
+Literally "Hello, World".
+    * Twisted does have libraries to interact with real blockers like:

+        * AMQP
+        * IMAP
+        * POP
+        * PostGres